 This scholarship features a tuition award of $2,500 per fall and spring semester and 0.5 FTE (20 hours per week) graduate assistantship, for a period of up to four years: Student must be enrolled full time, be in an underrepresented class as noted in the name of the award, have a 3.0 GPA or greater, be enrolled in a doctoral program, and be in good standing.
 As this is a “continuing” award, it is not always included in the Call for Nominations.

 The PFF, or Preparing Future Faculty Award, is a .25 (10 hours per week) graduate assistantship.
 No tuition award is associated with the PFF.
 Awardees can combine the assistantship with another 0.25 FTE (10 hours per week) TA from a different funding source, such as their department.
-Student must be enrolled full time, have a 3.0 GPA or greater, be involved in the teaching mission of NMSU, and be in good standing.
+Students must be enrolled full-time, have a 3.0 GPA or greater, be involved in the teaching mission of NMSU, and be in good standing.

 This State-based award is tuition help of $3,600 per semester and does not have a graduate assistantship component.
 It is a multi-year award and does not always feature in the Call for Nominations process, as all spaces may be filled.
 Priority goes to New Mexico residents.
 You must be a U.S. citizen or Permanent Resident to be eligible.
 Master’s program students: 2-year award.
 MFA: 3-year award.
 Doctoral Students: 4-year award.
 Students must have 3.0 or greater GPA, be enrolled full-time in a graduate program, be working a minimum 0.25 FTE (10 hours per week) graduate assistantship and be in good standing.
 Awards do not cover summer sessions.